China Spring woman, 72, dies in house fire

 "But nothing investigators saw at the scene Wednesday indicated the cause of the fire would have been anything other than accidental," McNamara said.

-Maddox's niece, Rhonda Gullett, remembered her as a good woman who was involved in First Baptist Church of China Spring, which is adjacent to Maddox's home.
+Maddox's niece, Rhonda Gullett, remembered her as a good woman who was involved at First Baptist Church of China Spring, which is adjacent to Maddox's home.

 "She was a God-loving woman," Gullett said of her aunt.
 "She was a Sunday school teacher for children.
 She loved kids."